Genesis-Research/TIL/rusrushal13/README.md

 - did one support request, we've two flag in the Country model for the showing the country in the profile of the user for country of expertise and country of residence, `active` and `default`.
 Both are boolean fields and in order to show them in the country dropdown, we need to make the `default` to be `True` and `active` remains `True` (don't know why), `active` most likely coming Abstract model classes.

 - in reports, survey credits are being called using prefetching so for every survey, we're getting all the credits one by one, need to optimize this going forward.

+## 22 May 2024

+- AWS guard duty is a service that monitors the AWS environment and alerts when it detects suspicious activity.
+Same like guard duty, AWS WAF is a web application firewall that helps protect web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources.
+For access control, we can use AWS IAM as well as AWS cognito for authentication which could provide the secure access to the resources.
+The S3 bucket policies also helps us in securing the bucket and the objects in it.
+AWS WAF also keep monitoring the traffic and block the malicious traffic.